Omnium: Current omnium

 The winner of the Omnium is the rider who has obtained the highest total of points.
 In the event of a tie in the final ranking, the places in the final sprint of the last event, the Points Race breaks the tie.

 A rider must have completed every event in the omnium, otherwise they are ranked last.

+Para omnium

+A para omnium in para-track cycling was introduced in 2020, featuring four events: